Wjonke/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+    server-side routing, middleware

 - [ ] What is Express Middleware?

+  small functions we write for validating and logging etc, reusable function that can be passed into our routes

 - [ ] How can a client send data to an API?

+  with crud operations

 - [ ] What can the API return to help clients know if a request was successful?

+  http status codes

-- [ ] What Express feature can we use to partition an application into sub-applications?
+- [ ] What Express feature can we use to partition an application into sub-applications? express sub app